 Mark Child, Executive Chairman, United Kingdom - Mr. Child was commissioned as an officer in the 2nd King Edward VII's Own Gurkha Rifles and served in the British Army for 4 years.
-He joined the Company's Board in May 2006 and became Executive Chairman in July 2011.
-He was responsible for initiating the Company's acquisition of the concessions that comprise the Company's La India Project and has raised the finance and developed the La India Project into what it is today.
+He has taken London Stock Exchange and other finance exams and has a Diploma in Company Strategy.
+He joined Condor's Board in May 2006 and became CEO in July 2011.
+He acquired the 11 concessions that comprise La India Project, overseen 65,000m drilling, PFS studies, engineering studies, land acquisition and fully permitted the mine.
+He has raised over US\$65M and developed the La India Project into what it is today.

-Mr. Child has 20 years of equity capital markets experience, as an institutional stockbroker and in corporate finance/private equity, mainly in emerging markets.
+Mr Child has 20 years of equity capital markets experience, as an institutional stockbroker and in corporate finance/private equity, mainly in emerging markets.
 At board level Mr. Child has been an executive director of Hong Kong listed Regent Pacific Group, an emerging market fund manager and private equity group, which spun off Charlemagne Capital Limited.
 He has board level experience of AIM listed and private companies.